|Archive of Friday, August 8th, 2014 News Go to Current News Page|

-Do you have Screen Sharing enabled?
+- Do you have Screen Sharing enabled?
 If so, disable it (in Apple menu > System Preferences > Sharing) as a test since it's been reported to cause HDCP errors.

-Are you using any Screen Capture or Remote Desktop apps/utilities (or startup items) - if so disable/remove them, reboot and test again.
+- Are you using any Screen Capture or Remote Desktop apps/utilities (or startup items) - if so disable/remove them, reboot and test again.

-If using any other non-standard/USB Display related addons - remove them as a test.
+- If using any other non-standard/USB Display related addons - remove them as a test.

-(Also check for updates to any extensions after upgrading to OS X Yosemite)
+(Also check for updates to any software/addons after a macOS upgrade/update.)

-If none of that applies and you're certain your display is HDCP compatible, try changing the display resolution to a lower setting (i.e. if a 1920x1200 display, try 1920x1080 (1080P), or less as a test).
+- If none of that applies and you're certain your display is HDCP compatible, try changing the display resolution to a lower setting (i.e. if a 1920x1200 display, try 1920x1080 (1080P), or less as a test).
 Seems like an odd tip, but some have said this solved the HDCP error problem and afterwards were able to change back to the native/higher resolution without HDCP errors.
 (Makes me wonder if there was a display prefs issue/corruption previously.)

 In some cases nothing may help, and remember that older displays may not be HDCP compatible, including some older Apple Cinema Displays.
 (I saw some posts that seemed to think that if the display supported HD resolutions, it was also HDCP compliant - but that's not a given.
 Many older displays have native 1080P or higher resolution but do not support HDCP - aka High-bandwidth Digital Content Protection.)